 If a product is not accessible, avoid buying it, using it, or supporting it.
 Work to implement policies on your campus that require IT purchases to be accessible.
 If it is required that an inaccessible product be used because it is the only alternative, put the vendor on notice that you expect to purchase an accessible alternative when it becomes available.

 There are many communities of practice that are working together on making the web (and world) more accessible.
+For example, consider getting involved with the Access Technology Higher Education Network (ATHEN) or EDUCAUSE IT Accessibility Community Group.
 Together we can make a difference!

 The Department of Computer Science and Engineering and DO-IT (Disabilities, Opportunities, Internetworking and Technology) at the University of Washington lead the AccessComputing Project for the purpose of increasing the participation of people with disabilities in computing careers nationwide.
 AccessComputing partners include Gallaudet University, Landmark College, Rochester Institute of Technology, Microsoft, the NSF Regional Alliances for Persons with Disabilities in STEM.
 Collaborators represent education, industry, government, and professional organizations nationwide.